Daniel-Walbolt/vuelidify/README.md

 This library was inspired by Vuelidate but seeks to solve some of its biggest problems.This library does NOT support Vue2, and does not support commonJS.
 Technology must move forward.

 **✨ Simple** because it does exactly what it needs to and nothing more.

 **🪶 Lightweight** because the .mjs is <9KB (uncompressed).

 **📝 Model based** refers to validation being done in the script tag on an object.
-This is opposed to template based validation, which uses template components and attributes to validate an object.
+This is an alternative to template based validation, which uses template components and attributes to validate an object.

 **💪 Strong types** makes setting up validation intuitive for developers.
 No more: "wait, how do I do that again?"